Ninnat/ninnat.github.io/_posts/2019-09-15-representation-category.md

 \end{align}
 $$

-whereas for Lie groups, we end up with two inequivalent definitions:
+whereas for Lie groups, we end up with two inequivalent notions of induction: ordinary and compact induction

 $$
 \begin{align}